javasoze/clue/README.md

 ## About this fork

 This is a fork from the upstream version: [javasoze/clue](https://github.com/javasoze/clue/).
-It's built for Lucene 8 and requires Java 8 (instead of Java 11, which is needed for newer versions of Lucene).
+It tracks the two main releases of Lucene in different
+branches:

+- `main`: For the latest version (9.X).
+It requires JDK 11 or newer.
+- `branch_8X`: For the 8.X release.
+It requires JDK 8.

 ### License

-Clue is under the [Apache Public License v2.0](http//www.apache.org/licenses/LICENSE-2.0.html).
+Clue is under the [Apache Public License v2.0](http://www.apache.org/licenses/LICENSE-2.0.html).

 ### Bugs